What are "Insights"

 Knowledge AccessScattered docs, DM overloadAI assistant, single source

-When I moved on, I did not leave behind a patchwork of fixes.
-I left behind an operating system for people.
+When I left, I didn’t leave fixes — I left an operating system for people:

 By Vasileios Ioannidis, Ph.D.